MichaelAiz/Neuro-Diagnostic/README.md

 Neuro-Diagnostic accepts a patients MRI scan and runs it through a multi-classification machine learning model to output whether the patiens is cognitively normal, mildly cognatively impaired, or has Alzheimer's.

 ## How I built it ❓
 This app was built using only Python for the computational logic, with a Flask backend complemented by a simple React frontend.
 Once a user uploads an MRI scan in the form of a 3D NIFTI file, the image gets passed through the preprocessing pipeline.
 In the pipeline the image is resampled, registered to a common atlas, whitened, and finally converted to a 2D image by taking multiple slices at different regions of the brain.
+The machine learning model is then ran on the image.
+All training images were taken from the ADNI database.
 To aid in preproccessing various libraries and open source tools were utilized, including SimpleITK and The Deep Learning Toolkit for Medical Imaging(DLTK).
 The processed 2D images are then written to TFRecords and made into a dataset upon which a CNN is trained.

 Post Processed 2D(Cognitavely Normal) |  Post Processed 2D(Alzheimer's)
 :-------------------------:|:-------------------------: